MarceloJFF/MarceloJFF/README.md

 -->

 - 🔭 I’m currently working on development of web extension for firefox and chrome using javascript  programming language
-- 🌱 I’m currently learning javascript, python for IA
+- 🌱 I’m currently learning javascript and python.

 <picture>
 <source